Graphic Design Brings People Together

 Using Artwork to Go Beyond the Pandemic

-One artist inspired to act doing the COVID-19 pandemic shares their insight on art motivating movements: “I created this linocut to represent our collective struggles during this challenging time navigating COVID-19.
+One artist inspired to act during the COVID-19 pandemic shares their insight on art-motivating movements: “I created this linocut to represent our collective struggles during this challenging time navigating COVID-19.
 As artists and designers, we have the power to shift culture and push for justice.
 Collective Care means we deeply look out for each other.
 We act as if everyone’s life has inherent worth and is at risk.
 What happens to one happens to all.
 Collective Care is our best protection.”—Angela Faz

 It’s also vital in the face of a sometimes scary global crisis to remind people that we can get through this together.
 It’s easy to let fear take hold, and while it’s important to take these things seriously, it’s also important to encourage hope that this, too, shall pass.
 In that way, memes have sprung up to make us laugh even as we recognize ourselves in the quips about sitting on the couch watching Netflix or baking bread for the first time with sourdough starters.
 Graphic design can serve to unite us, both with facts and with feelings, thus reminding us that even if we feel isolated, we are not alone.